rpcme/aws-mchp-cryptoauth-workshop/lab1_windows.md

     `pip install -r DesignTools\assets\requirements.txt`

-12. To remove any collusion between the Jupyter notebook and any global site-packages directory, the Python3 kernel configuration requires modification.
+12. To remove any collision between the Jupyter notebook and any global site-packages directory, the Python3 kernel configuration requires modification.

     Open the file `kernel.json` in the directory `trust_platform\share\jupyter\kernels\python3`.
 It will look like the following.